XelophCode/simple-blender-pipeline/README.md

 Now that we have both addons installed we will begin exploring the features of the Simple Blender Pipeline!

 ### Importing Your Blend File:
 Upon adding your blend file to your Godot project, Godot will automatically convert it internally to a .tscn file.
-When you drag this file into an open scene's scene tree, you will see it a BlendFileUnpacker node, as well as a new Node3D with the objects of the blend file as children.
+When you drag this file into an open scene's scene tree, you will see a BlendFileUnpacker node, as well as a new "_unpacked" Node3D with the objects of the blend file as children.
 So long as the BlendFileUnpacker node is in the scene tree, you now have a hot reload link established.
 If you make changes to the blend file and press ctrl+s then those changes will automatically be reflected in Godot.
+The BlendFileUnpacker node can be deleted if you believe that you no longer need to make changes to the blend file.
+If you ever need to re-establish this link, simply re-add the blend file to the scene tree and it will generate a new BlendFileUnpacker.

 https://github.com/user-attachments/assets/addc99b2-53ac-42d7-83ec-799e624c69e1